TomKealy/academic-kickstart/content/post/fourier-transform/index.md

 Because of these (admittedly quite arbitrary properties) \\( sin \\) and \\( cos \\) can play the role for functions that \\( e_1 \\) and \\( e_2 \\) played for vectors.
 This was Joseph Fourier's insight, and there's not a part of Science/Engineering that has been left untouched (mainly because if you're out of ideas about what to do in a data analysis, taking a Fourier Transform will seldom be  a bad one).

-In the rest of this post, we'll consider an effcient way of computing a discrete version of the Fourier Tansform
+In the rest of this post, we'll consider an effcient way of computing a discrete version of the Fourier Transform

 If we have a vector \\( x  \in \mathrm{R}^N \\) which we can write it's Fourier Transform as: